 Throughout my life, I have divided my time between Europe and Asia.
 I have a PhD in Oriental languages and cultures and a Management degree, Solvay Brussels School Economics and Management; I am a sworn translator Chinese – Dutch/English.
 I established ChinaConduct® in 2001 and later on Cultural Quantum® Academy.

 The combination of ongoing research and wide practical experience in Asia have made me the expert I am today.
 I have managed numerous projects in Asia and trained and coached thousands of people, including C-level managers, professors, diplomats, and governmental top leaders and I have built an extensive knowledge network in Asia with scholars, writers, and artists.
 Throughout my career I have engaged in literature and art, in research and in practice.
 I have translated Chinese literature into Dutch, I have more than a hundred publications, including many books ranging from academic work to poetic texts.
 As a researcher I am connected to the Lieven Gevaert Centre.
 My publications are listed on this site.
 As an artist I use oil paint, photography, writing and poetry: jeanneboden.art.

-In 2009 she received a working grant from Pascal Decroos Fund for Investigative Journalism for a project in Xinjiang in North West China.
-The result of this project – the book Xinjiang.
+In 2017 I received a working grant from Pascal Decroos Fund for my project on One Belt One Road.
+My PhD research on contemporary Chinese art was nominated for the CCAA Contemporary Chinese Art Critic Award 2011, an award established by Uli Sigg in 1997.
+In 2009 I received a working grant from Pascal Decroos Fund for Investigative Journalism for a project in Xinjiang.
+The result of that project – my book Xinjiang.
 De nieuwe grens van China – was nominated by the Association of Research Journalism for the De Loep 2011 award and the VVOJ yearbook.